VictorCam/Simon-Memory-Game/README.md

 # Simon-Memory-Game
-General information: Simon is a memory based game where you memorize a sequence a sequence and each time you remeber the correct sequence the longer it gets.
+General information: Simon is a memory based game where you memorize a sequence and each time you remember the correct sequence the longer it gets.
 This project was done in my COMPUTER ARCH & ASSEM LANGUAGE 271 at Oregon State University.

 ## How to play
 You will be given the first sequence remember the sequence and input each number sequence individually when prompted.
 The sequence will get 1+ longer each time.
 The game will remind you how the sequence is from beginning to end each time when you get the sequence correct.